aarong/feedme-client/DEV.md

 - After library initialization, the transport must not emit any events until the library calls `transport.connect()`.

-- After the library calls `transport.connect()`, the transport must emit a `connecting` event.
+- When the library calls `transport.connect()`, the transport must emit a `connecting` event.

 - A `connecting` event must be followed by a `connect` event or a `disconnect`